joelwk/chanscope-knowledge-agents/README.md

 - **Multi-agent Query Processing**: Distributed processing of queries across specialized components resembles cellular specialization in complex organisms.

+- **Enhanced Natural Language Query Processing**: The NL query endpoint now incorporates a robust validation mechanism that retains the original query context in the SQL generation process, ensuring that essential filters (particularly content filters) are applied accurately.
+This mirrors natural quality control in biological systems.

 - **Environmental Adaptation**: Automatic environment detection and configuration adjustment similar to how organisms adapt to their surroundings.

 ## System Architecture